 Value-creating capacity is the capacity and ability to find meaning and create value that can contribute to the welfare of self and others in any situation.

 Value-creating global citizenship education is a pedagogical approach that develops learning for sustainable development based on an integrated view of life; engages with the values, interests, and beliefs of learners; and is founded on a trust in learners’ capacity to create value and meaning for self and others under any circumstances.

 Select Annotated Bibliography

 Key points to think about in using value-creating global citizenship education as a pedagogical approach for teaching global and sustainability issues, such as, climate change and non-violence is to develop learners’ critical skills, value-creating capacity, and the ability to solve problems through the process of building dialogue and relationships through the practice of education.
-The references listed in my new book aim to introduce undergraduate (bachelor’s) and graduate (master’s) students, teachers and policy makers to previous work on value-creating global citizenship education, and texts that can used as a starting point to engage with Makiguchi, Toda, and Ikeda’s proposals for education for global citizenship and sustainable development.
+The references listed in my 2020 book, Value-creating global citizenship education for sustainable development: Strategies and approaches, aim to introduce undergraduate (bachelor’s) and graduate (master’s) students, teachers and policy makers to previous work on value-creating global citizenship education, and texts that can used as a starting point to engage with the Japanese thinkers, Makiguchi, Toda, and Ikeda’s proposals for education for global citizenship and sustainable development.
 A value-creating approach compliments the anti-colonial response to global citizenship.
 It also takes a non-anthropocentric perspective on global issues.

-For a select annotated bibliography or just a conversation – please reach out via this form.
+For more information or just a conversation – please reach out via this form.
 I’d love to hear from you!